Updated by: Subhashri Roy on Oct. 6, 2021, 10:07 a.m.

-Although the educational requirements for this standardised test are not specified by the conducting body ETS (Educational Testing Services), you are required to hold at least a bachelor’s degree or an undergraduate course certificate.
-The entry criteria for GRE also depend on the institute or university you are applying to.
+Although the academic requirements for the GRE are not specified by the conducting body ETS (Educational Testing Services), test-takers are required to hold at least a bachelor’s degree or an undergraduate course certificate.
+The entry criteria for the GRE also depends on the institute or university the candidate is applying to.

 With the pandemic regulations put in place by different countries, ETS, GRE 2021 conducting body, has introduced a GRE General Test at Home, where the students can attempt the exam from the homes.
 Depending on the policies of the country, applicants will be able to attempt the test.
 All candidates will be asked to register and reserve a date and time for the test and appear for the test by following the procedures defined by ETS.

 Want to Get a 'Perfect' Score in the GRE?